 If you are disabled and will not be able to work at any job for at least 12 months, it makes sense to apply for Social Security Disability (SSD) insurance benefits as soon as possible.
-Social Security Disability benefits are awarded retroactively to the date of application, not to the date of acquiring the disability.
+Social Security Disability benefits may be awarded retroactively to the date, not to the date of acquiring the disability.

 The attorneys of Moffett Law Firm, P.L.L.C., help disabled people obtain the disability benefits they are entitled to receive.

 Please contact us whether you are applying for SSDI benefits or if your initial application has been denied.
 We will help you through the complex process of obtaining disability benefits.

 It is easier to obtain Social Security Disability benefits if you have a disability that is included in the Social Security Administration’s listing of impairments.
 If you do not have a listed impairment, your case will be determined by an assessment of your age, your work experience, and your specific disability or disabilities.

 - Do you have a disability, as defined by the Social Security Administration?

 - Does your disability keep you from doing the work you have done in the past?

 - Is your condition likely to last at least 12 months?

 - Were you interested at the time of disability?

 - Given your age and work history, what work can you do: sedentary work, light work or no work at all?